+C402.4.4 Daylight zones.
+Daylight zones referenced in Sections C402.4.1.1 through C402.4.2.2 shall comply with Section C405.2.4.2 and C405.2.4.3, as applicable.
+Daylight zones shall include toplit zones and sidelit zones.

-C402.4.4 Doors.
-Opaque doors shall comply with the applicable requirements for doors as specified in Tables C402.1.3 and C402.1.4 and be considered part of the gross area of above grade walls that are part of the building thermal envelope.
+C02.4.5 Doors.
+Opaque swinging doors shall comply with Table C402.1.4.
+Opaque non-swinging doors shall comply with Table C402.1.3.
+Opaque doors shall be considered part of the gross area of above grade walls that are part of the building thermal envelope.
 Other doors shall comply with the provisions of Section C402.4.3 for vertical fenestration and the entire door area, including the frame, shall be considered part of the fenestration area of the building thermal envelope.